function61/varasto/docs/storage/local-fs/index.md

 to ensure that you don't accidentally mount the wrong volume's files (which could have disastrous consequences because that would mess up bookkeeping).

-When I add content in Varasto, more files will appear in the above hierarchy.
-I'll add a file *now*.
-Now let's observe:
+When I add content in Varasto, more files will appear in the above hierarchy:

 ```
 $ tree /mnt/fry/varasto-fry